neurobin/pacget/README.md

 # The following is a short form to pacget -S linux-lts
 pacget linux-lts

+# The following will search only arch official repo
+# and give you option to select packages to install
+pacget -r -Ss gimp

+# The following will search only arch user repo aur
+# and give you option to select packages to install
+pacget -a -Ss gimp

 # The following will search for gimp in both official repo and AUR
 # and give you option to select packages to install
 pacget -s gimp

-# The following will search only arch official repo
-# and give you option to select packages to install
-pacget -Ss gimp
 ```

 ![pacget example image](https://neurobin.org/img/pacget-ex.png)